Updated February 5, 2026

 By the time users finish the “hidden” onboarding, they understand how to use Scandy.
 It’s complex onboarding made simple and captivating.

-Prepare app users for mobile device information requests in order to put your users’ minds at ease.
+Prepare app users for mobile device information requests to put their minds at ease.

 Over four-fifths of users said that clarity behind an app’s personal information requests was important to them.